 Let me show you what it is.
 Here we go.

-The Japanese exercise is made from 2 parts, we basically call the part 1 “Radio exercise” nowadays.
+This exercise is composed of 2 parts, we basically call the part 1 ‘Radio Exercise’ nowadays.
 I’m going to explain it now too.

-In summer break, kids go to a place where it’s referred by the local government, and they do Radio exercise.
-They get a stamp on their Radio exercise card after doing it.
+In summer break, kids go to a place where it’s referred by the local government, and they do Radio Exercise.
+They get a stamp on their own stamp card after doing it.
+The stamp card is just used for grasping how many days they continue it.
 They do it every morning during the summer break every year.

-Since all generations experienced it, everyone is know and able to do it nowadays.
+Since all generations experienced it, everyone knows and is able to do it nowadays.

 You follow the video.
-It’s explained in English, and it seems like there are the Italian version and the Susu (Guinea) version as well.
+It’s explained in English, and it seems like the Italian version and the Susu (Guinea) version are released as well.

 Anyway, try it once.
 It would be a bit tough if you do it properly.